 In general, we recommend you save at least 3 to 6 months worth of living expenses.
 But let’s be honest, you aren’t just going to stumble into that kind of cash.
 Rather, you need to be intentional with your money, and handle your finances on purpose.
 Hint, hint… live on a budget.

-Budgeting is one of the most important financial habits you can adopt.
+Budgeting is important for a variety of reasons.
 Between helping you achieve your financial goals, keeping you from getting financially overwhelmed, and even helping you avoid or get out of debt, there are so many reasons to live on a budget.
-The real question is, why wouldn’t you?

 Why is budgeting important for you?
 Be sure to comment below!